-This is a surgical procedure where the nails are permanently removed so that it will not grow back.
+This is a surgical procedure where the nails are permanently removed so that they will not grow back.

-However, you should still ask your vets advice if you want to go for declawing because with this, cats will lose a natural defense mechanism.
+However, you should still ask your vet's advice if you want to go for declawing because it will cause your cat to lose their natural defense mechanism.

-A better and kinder option is to regularly trim the cat’s nails, have them use a wooden post for scratching, or crate-training to prevent them from clawing at your most-treasured possessions.
+A better and kinder option is to regularly trim your cat’s nails and have them use a wooden post for scratching or use crate-training techniques to prevent them from clawing at your most treasured possessions.

-By following these tips and making time in your busy schedule to groom your cat, you would have a healthy and happy cat and be a happy owner as well.
+Follow these tips on how to groom a cat at home and make time in your busy schedule to groom your cat.
+Doing so will help to ensure you have a healthy and happy cat - which means a happy owner too!

 Comments will be approved before showing up.